nikhilmanam02/linuxforgcloud/README.md

 Student: Nikhil Sai Venkat Manam
 Student id : 019107023
 Repo: https://github.com/nikhilmanam02/linuxforgcloud
-Branch used for Assignment: `assignment2`
+Branch used for Assignment: Assignment2

 This repo contains a small KVM/VMX instrumentation that counts VM-exit reasons and prints a summary every 10,000 exits.
 Screenshots and logs are in `docs/a2/`.

- What I changed (where in the kernel)

- `arch/x86/kvm/vmx/exit_stats.h` — declarations for counters and helpers.
+ What I changed (where in the kernel) `arch/x86/kvm/vmx/exit_stats.h` — declarations for counters and helpers.
  `arch/x86/kvm/vmx/exit_stats.c` — implements:
- `atomic64_t` array indexed by exit reason (0..255) a global `atomic64_t` total counter a small name mapper for common reasons (CPUID, HLT, IO, MSR_READ, MSR_WRITE, EPT_VIOLATION, EXTERNAL_INTERRUPT), others show as `UNKNOWN` a “maybe dump” that prints a summary every 10,000 exits, omitting zero counts `arch/x86/kvm/Makefile` — adds `exit_stats.o` to the VMX objects.
+ `atomic64_t` array indexed by exit reason (0..255) a global `atomic64_t` total counter a small name mapper for common reasons (CPUID, HLT, IO,SR_READ, MSR_WRITE, EPT_VIOLATION, EXTERNAL_INTERRUPT), others show as `UNKNOWN` a maybe dump that prints a summary every 10,000 exits, omitting zero counts `arch/x86/kvm/Makefile` — adds `exit_stats.o` to the VMX objects.
  `arch/x86/kvm/vmx/vmx.c` — includes `exit_stats.h` and, at the **very top** of `__vmx_handle_exit(...)`, reads `VM_EXIT_REASON`, updates the counters, and calls the periodic dump helper.
  Placing the hook at the start of `__vmx_handle_exit()` ensures every exit is counted before any individual handler runs.